 Copyright © 2019 by Texas A&M University School of Law This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 International License (CC BY-NC)

 Texas A&M University School of Law

 1515 Commerce Street

 Fort Worth, TX 76021

 Bedford, Philip; Long, Alexis; Long, Thomas; Milliken, Erin; Thomas, Lauren; and Yelvington, Alexis, "Legal Mechanisms for Mitigating Flood Impacts in Texas Coastal Communities" (2019).
-NRS Program Reports & Publications.
+EENRS Program Reports & Publications.
 5.